KHEngineering/RoboRio/faq/fms.md

 Most web-browsers should be able to utilize the mDNS address to access the roboRIO webserver as long as an mDNS provider is installed.
 Please note the following exceptions:

-Chrome - In Google Chrome, a trailing '/' must be appended to access mDNS addresses (eg.  roboRIO-190.local/)
+Chrome - In Google Chrome, a trailing '/' must be appended to access mDNS addresses (eg.roboRIO-2168.local/)

 ###How do I set up my Robot Network to use mDNS?
 USB